jsenv/file-size-impact/docs/api.md

 ![screenshot of pull request comment with cache impact highlighted](./cache-impact-highlighted.png)

+When you enable this parameter it's possible to see a file reported with a file size impact of 0.
+This is because even if the file size is not impacted, a returning user still have to download a modified file.

 ## runLink

 `runLink` parameter allow to put a link in the generated comment body.
 It is used to indicates where file size impact was runned.